Unlawful Use of Two-Way Communications Device

 Many of these cases involve sexually motivated crimes, especially during a sting operation when an undercover officer will use a computer, tablet, or cell phone to communicate with a suspect about where to meet.
 When the suspect shows up at the meeting location with that device, the undercover officer will seize it.

 Crimes charged under Section 934.215, Fla.
 Stat., are charged as third-degree felonies punishable by up to five years in prison and a $5,000 fine.
 The crime of using a two-way device for communications to facilitate a crime is classified as a Level 4 offense for purposes of the severity ranking on the scoresheet.

 Attorney for Communications Device Crimes in Tampa, FL

-If you were charged with the crime of using a communication device to facilitate the commission of a felony offense, including a sex crime, then contact the experienced attorneys at Sammis Law Firm.
+If you were charged with using a communication device to facilitate the commission of a felony offense, including a sex crime, contact the experienced attorneys at Sammis Law Firm.

 Our main office is located in downtown Tampa, FL.
 We also have a second office in New Port Richey, FL.
-Our criminal defense attorneys represent clients on a variety of sex crimes in Tampa, FL, and the surrounding areas throughout Tampa Bay.
+Our criminal defense attorneys represent clients on various sex crimes in Tampa, FL, and the surrounding areas throughout Tampa Bay.